enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 And we can still retain the same theoretical time complexity that we had discussed in each of those implementations!

-The behavior in our implementation is more likely what you will see when dealing with live streamed data, where we bias towards dropping stale data and only reading the most recently written data up to our capacity.
+The behavior in our example implementation is more likely what you will see when dealing with live streamed data.
+We bias towards dropping stale data and only reading the most recently written data, where the capacity is used to define the tolerance for stale data.
 If you consider an audio or video stream, dropping or failing on more recent writes and then allowing reads would give you old/stale/laggy data.

 *Aside: While writing this post, I discovered that Grafana has support for a method which uses Circular Buffers!
 See [Grafana: Building a Streaming Data Source Plugin](https://grafana.com/docs/grafana/latest/developers/plugins/build-a-streaming-data-source-plugin/) along with [CircularDataFrame.ts](https://github.com/grafana/grafana/blob/main/packages/grafana-data/src/dataframe/CircularDataFrame.ts) and [CircularVector.ts](https://github.com/grafana/grafana/blob/main/packages/grafana-data/src/vector/CircularVector.ts).
 It looks like this support was announced in the Grafana Engineering Blog post [New in Grafana 8.0: Streaming real-time events and data to dashboards](https://grafana.com/blog/2021/06/28/new-in-grafana-8.0-streaming-real-time-events-and-data-to-dashboards/).*